stonepros/stone/doc/releases/hammer.rst

 This release is dedicated in memoriam to Sandon Van Ness, aka Houkouonchi, who unexpectedly passed away a few weeks ago.
-Sandon was responsible for maintaining the large and complex Sepia lab that houses the Ceph project's build and test infrastructure.
-His efforts have made an important impact on our ability to reliably test Ceph with a relatively small group of people.
+Sandon was responsible for maintaining the large and complex Sepia lab that houses the Stone project's build and test infrastructure.
+His efforts have made an important impact on our ability to reliably test Stone with a relatively small group of people.
 He was a valued member of the team and we will miss him.
 H is also for Houkouonchi.